LeonarthCG/saving-princess-archipelago/SETUP.md

 You can find the template in the [releases tab of my Archipelago fork](https://github.com/LeonarthCG/Archipelago/releases/latest) and manually configure it with your favorite text editor after downloading it.

-You can also generate the template through the "Generate Template Options" button of the Archipelago Launcher if you have the [Saving Pricness APWorld](https://github.com/LeonarthCG/Archipelago/releases/latest).
+You can also generate the template through the "Generate Template Options" button of the Archipelago Launcher if you have the [Saving Princess APWorld](https://github.com/LeonarthCG/Archipelago/releases/latest).

 ## Joining a MultiWorld Game